ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 const appName = 'YOUR_APP_NAME'; // use the app name from Step 5
 const appPath = `/apps/${appName}`;

-// Set write rules to allow anyone to write data ain.db
+// set write rules to allow anyone to write data ain.db
   .ref(appPath)
   .setRule({